harfbuzz/harfbuzz/docs/repacker.md

 ## Manual Iterative Resolutions

 For each overflow in each iteration the algorithm will attempt to apply offset overflow resolution strategies to eliminate the overflow.
-The type of strategy applied is dependant on the characteristics of the overflowing link:
+The type of strategy applied is dependent on the characteristics of the overflowing link:

 *  If the overflowing offset is inside a space other than space 0 and the subgraph space has more